kalhorghazal/LLMs-Co-Authorship-Memorization/README.md

 This repository contains the dataset and analysis code for the paper:

-**Title:** "Remembering Unequally: Global and Disciplinary Bias in LLM-Generated Co-Authorship Networks"
+**Title:** "Remembering Unequally: Global and Disciplinary Bias in LLM Reconstruction of Scholarly Coauthor Lists"

 **Authors:** Ghazal Kalhor and Afra Mashhadi

 **DOI:** https://doi.org/10.48550/arXiv.2511.00476

-**Abstract:** "Ongoing breakthroughs in Large Language Models (LLMs) are reshaping search and recommendation platforms at their core.
-While this shift unlocks powerful new scientometric tools, it also exposes critical fairness and bias issues that could erode the integrity of the information ecosystem.
-Additionally, as LLMs become more integrated into web-based searches for scholarly tools, their ability to generate summarized research work based on memorized data introduces new dimensions to these challenges.
-The extent of memorization in LLMs can impact the accuracy and fairness of the co-authorship networks they produce, potentially reflecting and amplifying existing biases within the scientific community and across different regions.
-This study critically examines the impact of LLM memorization on the co-authorship networks.
-To this end, we assess memorization effects across three prominent models, DeepSeek R1, Llama 4 Scout, and Mixtral 8x7B, analyzing how memorization-driven outputs vary across academic disciplines and world regions.
-While our global analysis reveals a consistent bias favoring highly cited researchers, this pattern is not uniformly observed.
-Certain disciplines, such as Clinical Medicine, and regions, including parts of Africa, show more balanced representation, pointing to areas where LLM training data may reflect greater equity.
-These findings underscore both the risks and opportunities in deploying LLMs for scholarly discovery."
+**Abstract:** "Ongoing breakthroughs in large language models (LLMs) are reshaping scholarly search and discovery interfaces.
+While these systems offer new possibilities for navigating scientific knowledge, they also raise concerns about fairness and representational bias rooted in the models' memorized training data.
+As LLMs are increasingly used to answer queries about researchers and research communities, their ability to accurately reconstruct scholarly coauthor lists becomes an important but underexamined issue.
+In this study, we investigate how memorization in LLMs affects the reconstruction of coauthor lists and whether this process reflects existing inequalities across academic disciplines and world regions.
+We evaluate three prominent models, DeepSeek R1, Llama 4 Scout, and Mixtral 8x7B, by comparing their generated coauthor lists against bibliographic reference data.
+Our analysis reveals a systematic advantage for highly cited researchers, indicating that LLM memorization disproportionately favors already visible scholars.
+However, this pattern is not uniform: certain disciplines, such as Clinical Medicine, and some regions, including parts of Africa, exhibit more balanced reconstruction outcomes.
+These findings highlight both the risks and limitations of relying on LLM-generated relational knowledge in scholarly discovery contexts and emphasize the need for careful auditing of memorization-driven biases in LLM-based systems."

 ## Dataset